nedashokraneh/IChDA/README.md

 * bins_file: The path of generated genomic bin file.
 * signals_file: The path of generated signals file.
 * interactions_file: The path of generated interactions file.
-* processed_dir: The path of directory including to save embeddings and annotations.
+* processed_dir: The path of directory to save embeddings and annotations.

 , which are passed in .json file.
 Example: ```test/HC_config.json```.
 This script learns LINE embeddings and save it in processed_dir/embeddings, and learn combinatorial domain annotation and save it in processed_dir/annotations .